JoshoeaLee/ticket-boss/README.md

 # ticket-boss
 Skeleton of a ‘Ticket Master’-like service written in Java using Java-FX.
-Automated testing is used.
+Automated testing is used for unit and stress testing.

 This project was made in a group with people from vastly different backgrounds and skill levels, allowing me to polish my communication, leadership and collaboration abilities.